BROWNING

 In reality, however, rather than recent price movements continuing forever, investment asset classes tend to “revert to the mean.”
 Assets that have recently performed well go through a period of disappointing performance, while recent underperformers make a comeback.

-To fight the natural urge to chase performance and take advantage of the market’s cycles, the disciplined investor has a secret weapon.
+To fight the natural urge to chase performance and take advantage of the market’s cycles, the disciplined investor has a secret weapon - Rebalancing.

 This is where rebalancing comes into play.
 Rather than being tempted to shift more assets into the performing asset class, rebalancing is periodically adjusting your investment portfolio to return to your target mix of assets.
 This means reducing the allocation to the asset class that has performed well and buying more of the asset class that has performed poorly.